stared/gossipingcommons/README.md

 It is a derivate work of [Creative Commons buttons and cons](https://creativecommons.org/about/downloads), which are [CC-BY licensed]((https://creativecommons.org/licenses/by/4.0/)).

+It was intended to be for the April Fools' Day (2019), but I didn't take this deadline too seriously.
+Plus, you know, it is hard to compete with all these corporate adverts.

 ## Contribute!

+"WORK" IN PROGRESS (feel invited to join, contribute, or distract me (the last one is significantly easier)).

 All jokes aside, we should never forget that gossiping is a collaborative process.
 Psst -  we can be quiet about that.